Manchukuo: Second Sino-Japanese War

 During the Second Sino-Japanese War, the Japanese used Manchukuo as a base to conduct their invasion of the rest of China.
 The Manchu general Tong Linge was killed in action by the Japanese in the Battle of Beiping–Tianjin, which marked the beginning of the Second Sino-Japanese War.
-In the summer of 1939, a border dispute between Manchukuo and the Mongolian People's Republic resulted in the Battle of Khalkhin Gol.
-During this battle, a combined Soviet–Mongolian force defeated a Kwantung Army with limited Manchukuoan support.
+In the summer of 1939, a border dispute between Manchukuo and the Mongolian People's Republic resulted in the Battles of Khalkhin Gol.
+During these battles, a combined Soviet–Mongolian force defeated a Kwantung Army with limited Manchukuoan support.

 Soviet invasion, dissolution, and aftermath

 On 8 August 1945, the Soviet Union declared war on Japan, in accordance with the agreement at the Yalta Conference, and invaded Manchukuo from Outer Manchuria and Outer Mongolia.
 During the Soviet offensive, the Manchukuo Imperial Army, on paper a 200,000-man force, performed poorly and whole units surrendered to the Soviets without firing a single shot; there were even cases of armed riots and mutinies against the Japanese forces.
-Puyi abdicated on 17 August and had hoped to escape to Japan to surrender to the Americans, but the Soviets captured him and eventually extradited him to the government of China, when the Chinese Communist Party came to power in 1949, where the authorities had him imprisoned on charges of war crimes, along with all other captured Manchukuo officials.
+Puyi abdicated on 17 August and had hoped to escape to Japan to surrender to the Americans, but the Soviets captured him and eventually extradited him to the government of China, when the Chinese Communist Party (CCP) came to power in 1949, where the authorities had him imprisoned on charges of war crimes, along with all other captured Manchukuo officials.

 From 1945 to 1948, Manchuria served as a base of operations for the People's Liberation Army against the National Revolutionary Army in the Chinese Civil War.
-The Chinese Communists used Manchuria as a staging ground until the final Nationalist retreat to Taiwan in 1949.
-Many Manchukuo army and Japanese Kantōgun personnel served with the communist troops during the Chinese Civil War against the Nationalist forces.
+The CCP used Manchuria as a staging ground until the final Nationalist retreat to Taiwan in 1949.
+Many Manchukuo army and Japanese Kantōgun personnel served with CCP troops during the Chinese Civil War against the Nationalist forces.
 Most of the 1.5 million Japanese who had been left in Manchukuo at the end of World War II were sent back to their homeland in 1946–1948 by U.S. Navy ships in the operation now known as the Japanese repatriation from Huludao.

 Politics

 Propaganda poster promoting harmony between Japanese, Han, and Manchu peoples.
-The caption says, from right to left: "With the cooperation of Japan, China, and Manchukuo, the world can be in peace.", China referring to the other Japan’s puppet states of the Reformed Government of the Republic of China and the Provisional Government of the Republic of China.
+The caption says, from right to left: "With the cooperation of Japan, China and Manchukuo, the world can be in peace."